JTL66/project/README.md

 # Plotting the data and analyzing the player.

 # Dataset nbashot_19.csv was uploaded.
 The csv file needs to be downloaded before running the codes below.
+# This dataset covers NBA games that played between Season 2018 to 2019.
 # Data
 # 1.1
 # need some imports